izzie12/waterwise-50l-home/README.md

 ---

 *This project was developed as part of the final year dissertation for the BSc (Hons) Computer Science degree at the University of East London.
-The research and development were conducted under the supervision of [Supervisor's Name].*
+The research and development were conducted under the supervision of Ms. Halima Kure.*